deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     def fallback_response(ctx: Context, _: Pipeline, *args, **kwargs) -> Message:
         """
-        Generate a special fallback response if the initial user utterance is not 'Hi'.
+        Generate a special fallback response if the initial user utterance is not 'Hello!'.
         """
         last_flow, last_node = ctx.last_label
-        if ctx.last_request.text != "Hi" and last_node == "start_node":
+        if ctx.last_request.text != "Hello!" and last_node == "start_node":
             return Message(text="You should've started the dialog with 'Hello!'") elif ctx.last_request is not None:
             note = f"You should've written 'Ping', not '{ctx.last_request.text}'!"